Agriculture and greenhouse gases

 Carbon dioxide is produced in the extraction, production and use of fossil fuels – such as petrol and coal.

 Methane is produced by ruminant animals (animals that have 4 parts to their stomach).
-Ruminant animals re-chew previously swallowed food – a process known as "chewing their cud".
 Cows, sheep, goats and deer are all ruminants.

-Nitrous oxide gas commonly comes from nitrogen fertiliser, urine and dung.
-Nitrogen fertiliser is used in both dairy and crop farming.
-The amount of nitrogen fertiliser used in New Zealand has increased by about 10 times since 1985 and doubled since the mid-1990s.
-This is a result of the increasing role the agricultural sector plays in New Zealand's economy.
+Nitrous oxide gas commonly comes from the conversions in the soil by microbes of nitrogen in fertiliser, urine and dung.
+Nitrogen fertiliser is used to increase plant production in both dairy and crop farming.
+The amount of nitrogen fertiliser used in New Zealand has increased substantially over the past 30 years, particularly as a result of the increase in dairy production.

 All forms of animal waste produce both methane and nitrous oxide gases.